 We can also arrange excursions, cookery lessons, horseriding, or other local activities.
 You can visit a Parmesan cheese dairy and many other things.

 This area is called 'the gastronomic capital of Italy' and is famous for it's many culinary gems such as parmesan cheese, Parma hams, truffles, porcini mushrooms, balsamic vinegar, wines and so on.
 You will be eating the finest of foodstuffs which are locally grown or produced.

-And one evening we will go out to a local pizzeria for a typical Italian evening meal.
+On Sunday evening we will go out to a local pizzeria for a typical Italian evening meal.

 April/Easter April 17-24

 May 16 - 30 (one week or two)